Sending a Signal of Safety

-This blog post contains excerpts from my new book, Own Your Self, now available for pre-order.
+This blog post contains excerpts from my book, Own Your Self, now available for order.

 We don’t know how to be, however, and so we are forever arranging the furniture on the deck of the proverbial Titanic, neglecting the gaping hole down below.
 Because of this foundational instability, a single email or text message can send us into a tailspin, and we feel that our deepest desires and entitlements are constantly receding into the future, never to be secured, while we consume ourselves with busyness and distractions.